mmitchjr/MergeChangesDemo/index_demo1.md

 # Wellness List

-1. Play video games
+1. Use a planner
-2. Watch movies
+2. Visit family
-3. Exercise daily
+3. Read
+4. Sleep and eat